atomino-framework/project/readme.md

   `php -S 127.0.0.1:8080 bin/dev.php`
 - open in browser: `http://my-project.localhost:8080`
   - you should see an atom
+- open magic in browser: `http://admin.my-project.localhost:8080`
+  - user: `atomino@atomino.atom`
+  - pass: `atomino`
 - open in browser: `http://api.my-project.localhost:8080/user/1`
   - you should see a json
-- run the logger server:
-  `php -qS 127.0.0.1:8083 bin/log.php`
+- run the logger server: `php -qS 127.0.0.1:8083 bin/log.php`

 # Setup apache
+- copy `assets/vhost` to `var`
 - open `var/vhost/vhost.conf` and set the `domain`, and `root` variables
 - include the `var/vhost/vhost.conf` in your `httpd.conf` or `apache2.conf` file
 - reload/restart apache
-- open the `http://my-project.localhost` you just set in your browser
+- open the `http://my-project.localhost` in your browser

-## HTTPS

-There is a built-in solution for https, but you can setup your vhost as you like.
+- there is a built-in solution for https, but you can setup your vhost as you like.